 One teacher provides primary care for a limited group of children in our Infant and Toddler program.
-The teacher of each group learns each child’s cue for hunger, sleep, cuddles, and play.
-The teacher knows how to comfort the child, feeds, diapers, and sits at the table with their toddlers during meal times.
+The teacher of each group learns each child’s cues for hunger, sleep, cuddles, and play.
+The teacher knows how to comfort, feed and diaper their primary children.
+Teachers also sit at the table with their toddlers during meal times.
 The teacher also interacts daily with the child’s family.

 Purple Circle believes that families are the child’s first teachers, and thus vital partners in early childhood education.

 Teachers encourage family participation in the ongoing development of their child.
 Families participate in each classroom, leading special activities, organizing or accompanying school trips, or crafting new toys and facilities (children’s portfolio boxes, a loft, shelves).

 The center is a membership cooperative, which means that families must assist in the overall operation of the school, which includes: school repairs, fundraising, recruitment drives, professional services and Board membership.
 There is at least one required general meeting of the whole family community each year, an open house, our annual gala fundraiser and many other social events.
 Families are encouraged to attend our school’s monthly Board Meetings.